Build an inclusive team culture by focusing on Moments of Truth.

 - Engage the team to brainstorm ways to make team meetings more inclusive and get the best out of each of them.

-Having coached hundreds of leaders in my career, I’ve developed, used and seen leaders leverage these tips with great results.
+Having coached hundreds of leaders in my career, I’ve developed, used and seen leaders leverage these tips to build an inclusive team and deliver great results.
 As you continue on your journey to grow as a leader, and be more inclusive, I hope these ideas help you on your journey.